Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 + Climbing
 You can climb up a few blocks to help you leap the gap!
-On poles (fences, walls, iron bars, end rods, etc) this meter does not go down.
+On poles (fences, walls, iron bars, end rods, etc) this meter does not go down.* (*not implemented yet)

 + Pounce
 Stand still and sneak to charge up a BIG jump!